astreus-ai/astreus-resend-plugin/README.md

 // Initialize the plugin
 await resendPlugin.init();

+// Create a plugin manager and add the Resend plugin const pluginManager = new PluginManager({
+  name: 'email-plugins',
+  tools: resendPlugin.getTools()
+});

-// Create an agent with the Resend plugin const agent = await createAgent({
+// Create an agent with the plugin manager const agent = await createAgent({
   name: 'Email Agent',
   description: 'An agent that can send emails',
   provider: provider,
   memory: memory,
-  database: db
+  database: db,
+  plugins: [pluginManager]
 });

-// Add Resend plugin tools to the agent resendPlugin.getTools().forEach(tool => agent.addTool(tool));

 // Now the agent can use email functionality const response = await agent.chat(`Send an email to john@example.com with subject "Welcome" and message "Hello, welcome to our service!"`);